GoogleCloudPlatform/fda-mystudies/Resources-WCP/README.md

 # Study Builder Resources
-This application is used to store file and document used by the Study Builder component of FDA MyStudies.
+This application is used to store files and documents used by the Study Builder component of FDA MyStudies.